DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   support PCAP file reading feature.
 The release 16.04 contains this ABI change wrapped by RTE_NEXT_ABI macro.
 Release 16.07 will contain this change, and no backwards compatibility is planned.

+* A librte_vhost public structures refactor is planned for DPDK 16.07 that requires both ABI and API change.
+  The proposed refactor would expose DPDK vhost dev to applications as a handle, like the way kernel exposes an fd to user for locating a specific file, and to keep all major structures internally, so that we are likely to be free from ABI violations in future.